YZCU/PHTrack/README.md

 # PHTrack (Under Review)
 The official implementation for "**PHTrack: Prompting for Hyperspectral Video Tracking**"

+# Abstract
+Hyperspectral (HS) video captures continuous spectral information of objects, enhancing material identification in tracking tasks.
+It is expected to overcome the inherent limitations of RGB and multi-modal tracking, such as finite spectral cues and cumbersome modality alignment.
+However, HS tracking faces challenges like data anxiety, band gaps, and huge volumes.
+In this study, inspired by prompt learning in language models, we propose the Prompting for Hyperspectral Video Tracking (PHTrack) framework.
+PHTrack learns prompts to adapt foundation models, mitigating data anxiety and enhancing performance and efficiency.
+First, the modality prompter (MOP) is proposed to capture rich spectral cues and bridge band gaps for improved model adaptation and knowledge enhancement.
+Additionally, the distillation prompter (DIP) is developed to refine cross-modal features.
+PHTrack follows feature-level fusion, effectively managing huge volumes compared to traditional decision-level fusion fashions.
+Extensive experiments validate the proposed framework, offering valuable insights for future research.
+The code and data will be available at https://github.com/YZCU/PHTrack.
 ##  Install
 ```
 git clone https://github.com/YZCU/PHTrack.git